rootisgod/rootisgod/content/posts/drafts/2022-01-26-Using-Multipass-Like-A-Personal-Cloud-Service.md

 I'd heard of Multipass for a while, but didn't quite appreciate what it's reason for existence was.
 Now I get it, and hopefully I will explain it to you as well.

 Mutipass is basically a command line driven VM creation service.
 Doesn't sound too fancy does it?
-Well, how about I told you it could replace Digitalocean or Linode as your source of quick test machines for 'that little peronsal project' you've been chipping away at for weeks?
+Well, how about I told you it could replace Digitalocean or Linode as your source of quick test machines for 'that little personal project' you've been chipping away at for weeks?
 We can use multipass to;
 - Create an Ubuntu Server VM (any edition you want)
 - Set the CPU, RAM and Disk Space
 - Connect it to your local network so it can get a 'real' IP, and not some barely useful NAT thing